Similarities and differences of typicality in quantum and classical systems: Typicality in classical systems

 In conclusion, in classical systems typicality is generally expected to be absent for microscopic and present for macroscopic observables.
-However, in both cases the essential underlying physics -- thermal fluctuations are negligible on macroscopic but not on microscopic scales -- may appear in some sense as rather obvious.
-Moreover, in both cases those tacitly assumed basic properties of the thermal fluctuations appear to be physically reasonable, but to our knowledge not yet rigorously provable in satisfying generality.
-In some cases, they actually may even be wrong, as exemplified by the critical (macroscopic) fluctuations of systems at a critical point.
-Indeed, the problem seems closely related to the derivation of general rigorous results regarding the occurrence (or not) of phase transitions.
+In both cases the essential underlying physics -- thermal fluctuations are generically negligible on macroscopic but not on microscopic scales -- appear to be physically very convincing, but to the best of our knowledge not yet rigorously provable in satisfying generality.
+In some exceptional cases, they actually may even be wrong, as exemplified by the critical (macroscopic) fluctuations of systems at a critical point.
+From this viewpoint, the problem seems in fact very closely related to the derivation of general rigorous results regarding the occurrence (or not) of phase transitions.

+We finally remark that our present results for macroscopic observables in classical many-body systems exhibit some similarities to those by Khinchin in Ref.~\cite{khi60}.
+The main difference is that in Khinchin's approach only non-interacting systems are admitted, meaning that the Hamiltonian is required to be of the very special structure $H=\sum_n H_n$, where each $H_n$ describes a subsystem (for instance one particle) which does not interact with all other subsystems.